 It’s unlikely that you’ll miss this chunk of money, since you’ve technically already paid your taxes and are just getting some of that back.
 Use it to pay off some debt and reduce the interest you’re paying on that loan.
 Less interest paid means more money in the bank for your living expenses.

 READ MORE: How much will it cost to buy a house?

 Stash it away.

 Leaving that cash in a savings or chequing account makes it easy to access – and spend.
 Take advantage of tax savings in 2018 by depositing your 2017 refund into your Registered Retirement Savings Plan or a Tax-Free Savings Account.

 READ MORE: How to buy a home you can afford

 While your tax refund may not be enough to fund a full-blown renovation, the average refund is definitely enough to cover some upgrades in your home.
-This can boost your return if you’re planning to sell this spring.
-If you’re planning to stay in the home, you’ll enjoy the added liveability – and some shiny new faucets!
+This can boost your return if you’re planning to sell.
+And if you’re planning to stay in the home, you’ll enjoy the enhanced liveability – and perhaps some shiny new faucets!

 READ MORE: Boost your home’s value with $1,000 or less

 Depending on your mortgage terms and conditions, you may be able to make a lump-sum payment.
 You’ll pay less in interest and more in principal.
 While $1,800 may seem like a drop in the bucket, every dollar counts.

 READ MORE: Understanding mortgages